Suicide: How You Can Make a Difference

 A Community Effort

-Suicide is a growing public health problem and the solution will take a community effort.
+Suicidality is a growing public health problem and the solution will take a community effort.
 This CDC factsheet highlights how everyone—from states, employers, and schools to the news media and friends—can have an impact on suicide prevention.

 Action Steps for News Media

-Research shows that the media can influence suicide rates by the way they report on suicide.
+Research shows that the media can influence suicide rates by the way they report on suicidality.
 Evidence suggests that when the media tells stories of people positively coping in suicidal moments, more suicides can be prevented.

 For best practices for safely and accurately reporting on suicide, please see